mrios/angular-strangerlist/README.md

 # angular-strangerlist
 angular-strangerlist is a Single Page Application built with AngularJS and Bootstrap 3 on frontend and express server on backend storing data in a json file.
 Supports file upload with dimension validation, sorting list, and a complete CRUD for manages items.
-Uses web services GET, POST, PUT and DELETE.
+Uses web services using HTTP Methods: GET, POST, PUT and DELETE.

 ## To use